APDA-Tech-Committee/apda-committee-blog/frontend/public/data/posts/welcoming-new-committee-members.md

-# Welcoming Our New Tech Committee Members
+# Welcoming Our Tech Committee Members

 We're excited to announce the members of the APDA Tech Committee for the 2025-2026 academic year.
 These dedicated individuals will be contributing their expertise and passion to help advance APDA's technical infrastructure and better serve our debate community.